NOTE: The information provided on this site should not be considered financial advice and is provided for educational purposes only!

 PoC allows you to mine with available Hard Drive space.

-I am currently mining Burst with about 6.7TB of hard drive space on an old Windows PC that was sitting in my garage.
+For about 5 months I mined Burst with 6.7TB of hard drive space on an old Windows PC that was sitting in my garage.

 The Burst video, above, explains how to get started.

-I am mining with pool.burstcoin.ro and I'm mining over 35 coins a day.
+I was mining with pool.burstcoin.ro, and for a while I was mining over 35 coins a day.